rbncha/Wordpress-Registry/wordpress-registry/trunk/readme.txt

 Contributors: rbncha
 Tags: registry, globals, scope, $_POST, $_GET, request, http Requires at least: 1.5
-Tested up to: 3.4
+Tested up to: 3.4.1
 Stable tag: 2.2

-Use this plugin to store anything in registry such as variable/values, objects, array etc which you can get from plugins and theme files.
-As the plugin runs (most probably) before any plugins is initialized.
-So you use it to get/store values even from plugins.
+Store anything in registry for global-scope such as variable/values, objects, array etc which you can get from plugins and theme files.
+Get/check values of your $_GET and $_POST variables.

 == Description ==